Indiana v. Edwards: Edwards' trial

-Ahmad Edwards, who suffers from schizophrenia, tried to steal a pair of shoes from a department store in Indiana.
+Ahmad Edwards, who has schizophrenia, tried to steal a pair of shoes from a department store in Indiana.
 Store detectives caught him in the act, and he drew a gun, fired at a store security officer, and wounded an innocent bystander.
 He was charged with attempted murder, battery with a deadly weapon, criminal recklessness, and theft.

 In 2000, he was deemed not competent to stand trial, and ordered to the state hospital for treatment.
 After seven months of treatment, he was restored to competency.
 Yet in 2002, his lawyers asked for another competency evaluation.
 That second competency evaluation resulted in a determination that Edwards was indeed competent to stand trial, although he still suffered from a mental illness.
 As trial preparations proceeded, his lawyers asked for a third competency evaluation, and in 2003 Edwards was again found not competent to stand trial and again committed to the state hospital.
 Eight months later, Edwards was again restored to competence, and trial preparations began again.

 In June 2005, as trial began, Edwards asked to represent himself and asked for a continuance in the trial.
 The judge denied the request for a continuance, and Edwards therefore proceeded to trial with counsel.
 He was convicted of criminal recklessness and theft, but the jury could not reach a verdict as to the attempted murder and battery charges.
 Before the second trial on the attempted murder and battery charges, Edwards again asked to represent himself.
 The judge denied that request, pointing to the lengthy record of Edwards's mental illness.
 Edwards proceeded to trial with appointed counsel, and was convicted of the attempted murder and battery charges.